Learn More At:

 4. letter of support from either a faculty member or advisor within the Department of Kinesiology

+The application deadline is December 1, 2017.
 The College of Human Sciences may check a participant's current GPA at any time.
 Failure to maintain the required GPA may affect participation in an international program.

 Costs and Financial Assistance